• What is the cost of aging IT hardware in my business?

 Why do businesses avoid replacing hardware?
 What is the cost of aging IT hardware in my business?

-If an employee is feeling frustrated because their equipment is usually not working particularly well or is regularly running slowly, will it cause them to have other frustrations and feelings of discontent?
+If an employee feels frustrated because their equipment is usually not working particularly well or is regularly running slowly, will it cause them to have other frustrations and feelings of discontent?
 Might they even leave your business?
 If that were to happen, then you have to now factor in the cost of hiring a new employee to replace them – what are the staff costs of doing that and the recruitment costs associated? £5000, £10000?
-Suddenly, the cost of slow, old, outdated IT equipment becomes way less significant when you look at it in context doesn’t it?!
+Suddenly, the cost of slow, old, outdated IT equipment becomes way less significant when you look at it in context, doesn’t it?!

 The obvious one is wasted time, as above, it becomes more and more costly to keep the kit in the business.
 At the point where you do decide to replace the kit, if it’s working correctly, it can be planned really well with little downtime.
 However, if it breaks down, you could be without kit for a number of days or weeks, depending on what it is that you need to replace.

 How about security?
-IT Security is a complexed beast.
+IT Security is a complex beast.
 Bad actors are able to attack systems in all different ways.
 The older your kit, the more time the bad actors have had to find a way to hack it.
 It may sound like we are simplifying this, that’s because we are, but it is a definite risk to your business.

 Is there a compatibility risk?
 Yes, of course, if you don’t replace your hardware before the latest and greatest software is released, guess what?
 It might not be supported.
 When Microsoft release new versions of Windows or Office, they usually plan for the equipment to be ‘backwards compatible’ to a certain extent, but there’s only so far they can go and so hardware that is too old, simply won’t work with the newer versions of software.